President of France: Term limits

-Since the 1962 presidential referendum, the officeholder has been directly elected by universal suffrage; they were previously elected by an electoral college.
+Since the 1962 presidential referendum, the president has been directly elected by universal suffrage; previously, an electoral college decided the head of state.
 The length of the presidential term was reduced from seven years to five years following a 2000 referendum; the first election for a shorter term was held in 2002.
 Then-president Jacques Chirac was first elected in 1995 and again in 2002, and would have been able to run in 2007 had he chosen to, given the lack of term limits.

 Following a further change, the constitutional law of 2008 on the modernization of the institutions of the Fifth Republic, a president cannot serve more than two consecutive terms.
 François Mitterrand and Jacques Chirac were previously the only presidents to date who have served a full two terms (14 years for the former, 12 years for the latter).
-Incumbent Emmanuel Macron is the fourth president (after de Gaulle, Mitterrand, and Chirac) to win re-election following the 2022 presidential election.
+Incumbent Emmanuel Macron is the fourth president (after de Gaulle, Mitterrand, and Chirac) to win re-election, having done so in 2022.